 His seat is empty.

-I couldn’t cry.
-I just couldn’t.
+I couldn't cry.
+I just couldn't.
 But I had to for the sake of those waiting outside.
 I had to cry.
-I had to prove that I am capable of deep emotions.
-So, I did... the Queen they believed couldn’t even love her own Mate cried in front of them.
-But sure enough, the sly opponents smirked and gave me knowing looks.
+I had to prove that I was capable of deep emotions.
+So, I did just that.
+The Queen they believed couldn't even love her own mate cried in front of them.
+Yet, surely enough, the sly opponents smirked and gave me knowing looks.

 I passed them in the hallway without another word and made my way to our bedroom.
 I shivered at those two words together in the same sentence.
 The tears dried just as my hand grasped the doorknob.
 I squeezed the cold metal tightly and sighed as I was bombarded by a flurry of emotions I thought I was incapable of possessing.

 "I wonder... what would happen if I became King?"

 I was startled by a voice behind me and I swiftly turned around.
 I did not recognize the voice immediately, but it was in perfect English and without a hint of an accent.
 His tall and slender figure, those red pupils, alabaster skin, sharp features, long pin-straight black hair, and pitch-dark attire, were enough to jog my memory.

 "What do you want, Victor?"
 I spat out his name in pure disgust.

 Victor chuckled and pushed a strand of his hair behind his left ear.